yuvaldori/gigaspaces-wiki-jekyll/xap102/asynchronous-persistency-with-the-mirror.markdown

 {% summary  %}  {% endsummary %}

-The XAP Mirror Service provides reliable asynchronous persistency.
-This allows you to asynchronously delegate the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database, significantly reducing the performance overhead.
+The XAP Mirror Service provides reliable asynchronous persistency which allows you to asynchronously delegate the operations conducted with the In-Memory-Data-Grid (IMDG) into a backend database, significantly reducing the performance overhead.

 {% indent %}
 ![data-grid-async-persist.jpg](/attachment_files/data-grid-async-persist.jpg)
 {% endindent %}

 The Mirror service ensures that data will not be lost in the event of a failure.
-This way, you can add persistency to your application just by running the Mirror Service, without touching the real-time portion of your application in either configuration or code.
-This service provides fine-grained control of which object needs to be persisted.
+This way, you can add persistency to your application by attaching a Mirror Service, without touching the real-time portion of your application in either configuration or code.
+This service provides fine-grained control of which objects need to be persisted.

-The mirror does need a backup since it does not hold any state.
+The mirror requires a backup since it does not maintain any state.
 The actual state of the latest committed database transaction is stored within the primary and the backup space instances, **not in the Mirror**.
-Essentially, the Mirror acts as a dispatcher and push the changes done at the space (all primary partitions) into the Database (or any other data source) in an asynchronous reliable manner.
+Essentially, the Mirror acts as a dispatcher and pushes the changes done in the space (all primary partitions) into the Database (or any other data source) in an asynchronous reliable manner.
 In case of a failure of the Mirror, it will be restarted automatically and the primary instances will playback the un-committed transactions while the Mirror was down.
 The Mirror PU (like any deployed service) is mobile.
 It can run on any machine running a GSC, so the GSM will pick one of the existing GSCs to provision the missing Mirror PU.

-If from some reason the SLA you applied forcing the Mirror PU to run on a specific machine that is unavailable (for example on a specific zone which does not have any running containers), the primary and backup will hold the transaction data within their redo log queue in memory.
-In some point they will store it on file until the Mirror machine will be restarted.
+If for some reason the SLA you applied is forcing the Mirror PU to run on a specific machine that is unavailable (for example on a specific zone which does not have any running containers), the primary and backup will hold the transaction data within their redo log queue in memory.
+When the redo log size grows over a certain threshold it will overflow t disk and store it on file until the Mirror machine is ready to start pushing the changes.

 {% tip %}
 You should not deploy the mirror in clustered mode nor have multiple instances of it.
 It should have a single instance as part of its SLA configuration.